Conservation Volunteers: Trail blazing across Canada

 With the start of autumn, Canadians are trying to squeeze in as much time in nature as possible before winter arrives.
 Hiking through one of the Nature Conservancy of Canada’s (NCC’s) trails is just one of many great options.

-Trails offer visitors an incredibly varied experience of natural landscapes across Canada.
-Visitors are directed along well-worn footpaths, separated from sensitive natural features, while they discover many diverse plant and animal habitats and a variety of Canadian species.
+Trails offer visitors an incredibly varied experience of Canada.
+Visitors are directed along well-worn footpaths, separated from sensitive natural features.
+The trails also allow them to discover many diverse plant and animal habitats and a variety of Canadian species.

-Many of Canada’s trail systems were largely built by volunteers and depend heavily on their generosity for ongoing maintenance, year after year.
+Many of Canada’s trail systems were largely built by volunteers and rely heavily on their generosity for ongoing maintenance, year after year.

 Clearing trails in the Chase

 Townsend's big-eared bat (Photo by Todd Carnahan)

 Recently, Conservation Volunteers from British Columbia helped with the restoration and maintenance of the Chase Woods trails while waiting for the spectacular emergence of bats from the caves and cliffs that loom over the old-growth forest below.
 The Chase Woods trails were formerly used for forestry and agricultural purposes, resulting in established colonies of invasive plants typical of Vancouver Island farms.

 Volunteers removed invasive plants, including Himalayan blackberry and Scotch broom, along the trails.
 They also learned about the high value of very old and often dead trees, boulder gardens and wetlands.